 7. Train your sales team

-It is obvious that upselling and cross-selling are conducted and delivered more efficiently via people to people.
+Upselling and cross-selling are conducted and delivered more efficiently via people to people.
 Your sales team and customer support team play a vital role in persuading customers to repurchase or purchase more from you.

 So, in addition to providing employees with useful training courses, E-commerce entrepreneurs can offer appealing incentives for salespeople.
-It can be the “employee of the month” prize, voucher on traveling, or even company product rewards.
+It can be the “employee of the month” prize, voucher for traveling, or even company product rewards.
 Incentives will surely motivate employees to practice upselling and cross-selling with prospective customers.